Margarita-Salazar/Margarita-Salazar/README.md

 ### Hello 👋

 Hi!
 I'm Margarita usualy I go by Maggie.
-I'm a software student who is passionate about learning new technologies!
+I'm a software engineer student who is passionate about learning new technologies!

 Some things about me
 - I'm currently working on an api to upload images